 A Study of Tucatinib Plus Trastuzumab Deruxtecan in HER2+ Breast Cancer

-This trial studies how well the drug tucatinib works when given with trastuzumab deruxtecan.
+This trial studies how well the drug tucatinib works when given with trastuzumab deruxtecan (T-DXd).
 It will also look at what side effects happen when these drugs are given together.
 A side effect is anything a drug does besides treating cancer.
 Participants in this trial have HER2-positive (HER2+) breast cancer that has either spread to other parts of the body (metastatic) or cannot be removed completely with surgery (unresectable).
-All participants will get both tucatinib and trastuzumab deruxtecan.
+All participants will get both tucatinib and T-DXd.

 A Single Arm, Open Label Phase 2 Study of Tucatinib in Combination With Trastuzumab Deruxtecan in Subjects With Previously Treated Unresectable Locally-Advanced or Metastatic HER2+ Breast Cancer

-Breast Cancer HER2+ breast cancer HER2-positive breast cancer Metastatic breast cancer Stage IV breast cancer Seattle Genetics Breast Neoplasms Trastuzumab Tucatinib trastuzumab deruxtecan
+HER2 Positive Breast Cancer HER2+ breast cancer Metastatic breast cancer Stage IV breast cancer Seattle Genetics Breast Neoplasms Trastuzumab Tucatinib trastuzumab deruxtecan

 You can join if…